imalsogreg/blog.greghale.io/content/posts/2025-10-24-ai-consciousness.md

 and it is the thing that connects together your instants of consciousness into a narrative sequence.
-However, in this hypothetical, we are still neuroscientists and we still recognize that biological things like syntapses and neurons are the physical basis of long-term, short-term and perceptual memory.
+However, in this hypothetical, we are still neuroscientists and we still recognize that biological things like synapses and neurons are the physical basis of long-term, short-term and perceptual memory.

 Now imagine that your conscious soul could hop between bodies - trade